ElinaBoman/rootme/README.md

 ## Future Features
 There are a lot of features that I would like to add.
 As mentioned in my issues I would like for the user to be able to sort plants into categories such as plant needs.
 This would be to allow users to filter plants that suit them.

-I would also like to improve the wishlist in the future so the user can email their wishlist to themselves or someone else with their wishes.
+I would also like to improve the Wishlist in the future so the user can email their wishlist to themselves or someone else with their wishes.

 I would like to have better gift planning alternatives.
 Where the user can enter different kinds of packaging options, adding giftcard and similar things.

-I would also like to work a bit more with adding stock numbers that will inform the user/store owner if a product is finished.
+I would also like to work a bit more with adding stock numbers that will inform the user/store owner if a product is out of stock.

 I would like to create a function for users to delete their Order History.
 At the moment there is no way for the user to delete the history and therefore the Order History will go on and on.
 It doesn't look very nice and does not create a great user experience.
 This is the feature I would prioritize above all the other features.